- Children Diagnosed With Cancer: Dealing With Diagnosis

 Maurice-Stam H, Oort FJ, Last BF, Grootenhuis MA.
 Emotional functioning of parents of children with cancer: the first five years of continuous remission after the end of treatment.
 Psychooncology.
 2008;17(5):448-459.

 National Cancer Institute.
-Fact Sheet: Care for Children and Adolescents with Cancer.
-Accessed at www.cancer.gov/cancertopics/factsheet/NCI/children-adolescents on May 29, 2012.
+Fact Sheet: Cancer in Children and Adolescents.
+Accessed at www.cancer.gov/cancertopics/factsheet/Sites-Types/childhood on September 12, 2014.

 National Cancer Institute.
-Pediatric supportive care (PDQ®).
-Accessed at www.cancer.gov/cancertopics/pdq/supportivecare/pediatric/HealthProfessional on May 29, 2012.
+Pediatric Supportive Care (PDQ®).
+Accessed at www.cancer.gov/cancertopics/pdq/supportivecare/pediatric/HealthProfessional on September 11, 2014.

 Norberg AL, Boman KK.
 Parent distress in childhood cancer: a comparative evaluation of posttraumatic stress symptoms, depression and anxiety.
 ActaOncol.
 2008;47(2):267-274.